jmettraux/togaru/README.md

 All the photographies on this site/repository are copyright Antonio Garcia Algarra.

-The textual content is copyright Antonia Garcia Algarra.
+The textual content is copyright Antonio Garcia Algarra.